joulev/joulev/readme.md

-**I am looking for full time opportunities starting May 2025 in Singapore.**

 <!-- START -->

 I am a software developer.
 I build things for the web, mostly using [Next.js](https://nextjs.org).
 Sometimes I also [contribute to Next.js](https://github.com/vercel/next.js/commits?author=joulev) itself, especially when I get bitten hard by a bug in the framework (which has happened more occasionally than I'd like it to).